Legends-of-Gramdatis/gramados-v2/world/customnpcs/scripts/ecmascript/modules_unfinished/onboarding/chat_convention.md

 N/A

 **Completion**
 &a:check_mark: You have successfully confirmed your Money Pouch update!
-The rest is still WIP.
+Your pouch balance reflects the recent deposit.

 ## 2.3 Stage 3 - Depositing batch of money items